Insektaure/pkDex/README.md

     - Location information
     - Version exclusivity
 5. Press the `Y` button to mark a Pokémon as caught or uncaught.
 Caught Pokémon will be highlighted in the list.
-6. Marking a Pokémon as caught will create a `pkDex.tracker.ini` file in the `/switch/pkDex` directory.\
+6. Marking a Pokémon as caught will create a `pkDex.tracker.{REGION}.ini` file in the `/switch/pkDex` directory.\
-   Unmarking a Pokémon will set the corresponding line in `pkDex.tracker.ini` file accordingly.
+   Unmarking a Pokémon will set the corresponding line in `pkDex.tracker.{REGION}.ini` file accordingly.
 7. Use the settings menu to enable or disable automatic new version checks & check for available updates manually.
 8. Use the settings menu to download updates directly from the application (requires the `pkDexUpdater` application to be present to use update file).
 9. Use the included updater application (`pkDexUpdater.nro`) to apply the downloaded update file.